What is Milorganite

 Can I apply a grub control at the same time as Milorganite?

 If the grub control product contains any fertilizer in it, we do NOT recommend applying an application of Milorganite.
 You do not want to risk over fertilizing your lawn.
 If the grub control product DOES NOT contain any fertilizer, you can apply Milorganite.

 How far away should you fertilize from a waterway?

 When fertilizing near a body of water do not fertilize within 10 feet of any waterway (ocean, lakes, streams, ponds).
 For more tips on fertilizing responsibility near waterways visit here.

 What about Milorganite's Phosphorous?

 Milorganite, like manures and other organic fertilizers, contains micro-levels of pharmaceuticals as well as household and personal care products.
-Milorganite is actively monitored for a host of compounds that the EPA has ruled as being hazardous, to ensure consumer safety.
+Milorganite is actively monitored for a host of compounds to protect public health and the environment.
 Continue Reading...